How to redesign your workspace to be your most productive in 2019

 Productivity is always a hot topic, and you can find a plethora of tips and tools to help you get more done.
 If your workspace is running interference with your intentions, however, you could be derailing yourself without even knowing it.
-While certain elements seem like they’re fixed, almost anything can be changed in a space to help improve your productivity, says Anja Jamrozik, PhD, behavioral scientist and consultant for the workplace design firm Breather.
+While certain elements seem like they’re fixed, almost anything can be changed in a space to help improve your productivity, says Anja Jamrozik, PhD, behavioral scientist and consultant for the flexible workspace provider Breather.

 “The workspace is an underappreciated factor,” she says.
 “Everyone notices a loud coworker in the moment, for example, but on a broader scale, we often don’t pay enough attention to how it might impact us over the whole workday, week, or year.”